Edinburgh-College-of-Art/m5stickc-plus-introduction/examples/Cloud-Services/AdafruitIO/README.md

 Select "Reactive".
 You will then be given the option of what type of action you want to create.
 You have the option of:

-- Reactive - action is triggered by the daa in a feed (e.g. if data reches a certain value).
+- Reactive - action is triggered by the daa in a feed (e.g. if data reaches a certain value).
 - Scheduled - perform an action at a scheduled time.
 - Timer - perform an action a set amount of time after the feed is updated.